29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

   Whilst it's not very commonly used in the context of V5, it's theoretically possible to have a gear transmission to switch between high torque and high speed, which would allow for dynamic gear ratio changing.
 ]
 === Direct Drives
 It is also important to consider the viability of direct drives, where power is drawn directly from the motors.
 This can be useful as it has a lower build complexity allowing for more space and parts for other game scoring subsystems.
-They can be consisdered when you want to go with specific rpms such as 200 or 600, in order to have a unique torque-speed ratio compared to the rest of the competition.
+They can be considered when you want to go with specific rpms such as 200 or 600, in order to have a unique torque-speed ratio compared to the rest of the competition.
 Below is a comparison between a direct drive and a 6 motor geared
 #grid(
   columns: (1fr, 1fr),
   rows: (auto),